The EU AI Act: What to Expect as New Legislation Takes Better Effect From August 2024

 In Image: AI Brain In a Robot Hand

-Praise is given to the EU AI Act for being the first law in the world to govern artificial intelligence according to the danger it poses.
-The European Commission’s official journal officially published this historic piece of legislation in July 2024, setting a standard for how countries should approach the complex and rapidly evolving field of artificial intelligence.
+The EU AI Act is hailed as the world’s first law to govern artificial intelligence based on the risk it poses.
+It was formally published in the official journal of the European Commission in July 2024 and established a baseline for how countries should handle the complex and rapidly changing arena of artificial intelligence.

-• No Risk: AI systems falling under this category are thought to pose no known danger to people or the general public.
-These technologies usually work in contexts where their influence is little or nonexistent and are intended for benign reasons.
-As such, the regulatory framework established by the EU AI Act primarily does not apply to them.
+• No Risk: AI systems for AI Act that are in this category are assessed to present no known risk to people or the public.
+Such technologies tend to operate in contexts where their benefits are limited or non-existent and are built for benevolent reasons.
+As a result, the regulatory framework of the EU AI Act largely does not cover them.

 The EU AI Act